OrleansContrib/Orleans.StorageProviders.SimpleSQLServerStorage/README.md

 [StorageProvider(ProviderName = "PubSubStore")]
 ```

-and in your OrleansConfiguration.xml configure the RedisStorage provider like this:
+in your OrleansConfiguration.xml configure the provider like this:

 ```xml
 <StorageProviders>